kudashevs/accept-language/README.md

 ## Options

-The class accepts some options that help you to control the result:
+The class accepts some options which help you to control the result:
 ```
 'http_accept_language'      # A string with a custom HTTP Accept-Language header.
 'default_language'          # A string with a default preferred language value (default is 'en')¹.